beele/homebridge-unifi-protect-camera-motion/README.md

 [![npm](https://badge.fury.io/js/homebridge-unifi-protect-camera-motion.svg)](https://www.npmjs.com/package/homebridge-unifi-protect-camera-motion)
 [![donate](https://img.shields.io/badge/donate-paypal-green)](https://paypal.me/MrBeele?locale.x=nl_NL)

-This Homebridge plugin allows you to add your Unifi Protect Cameras (and their Motion Sensors) to Homekit.
+This Homebridge plugin allows you to add your Unifi Protect Cameras (and their Motion Sensors) to HomeKit.
 It adds smart detection by using a machine learning model to detect specific classes of objects in the camera view.

 ## How it Works